 School position within group (Sorts by this column in descending order)

-Progress 8 score, description & confidence interval (Sorts by this column)
+Progress 8 score & description (Sorts by this column)

-Average points score at key stage 2 (Sorts by this column)
+Average point score at key stage 2 (Sorts by this column)

 - Academy - government funded but run by an academy trust rather than a local authority.